Aliases for CYP1B1 Gene

 GeneCards Summary for CYP1B1 Gene

 CYP1B1 (Cytochrome P450, Family 1, Subfamily B, Polypeptide 1) is a Protein Coding gene.
 Diseases associated with CYP1B1 include glaucoma 3a, primary open angle, congenital, juvenile, or adult onset and cyp1b1-related primary congenital glaucoma.
 Among its related pathways are MicroRNAs in cancer and AhR pathway (WikiPathways).
-GO annotations related to this gene include electron carrier activity and heme binding.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP21A2.

 UniProtKB/Swiss-Prot for CYP1B1 Gene